 Learn from Anywhere Pedagogical Resources

 The LfA pedagogical model enables students to participate in the classroom or remotely whenever necessary.
-Access this series of resources—videos, presentations, and more, located on the “Pedagogical Partnerships” Blackboard site managed by the Center for Teaching & Learning.
+Access this series of resources—videos, presentations, and the “Pedagogical Partnerships” Blackboard site managed by the Center for Teaching & Learning.

 Technology Trainings & Recordings